-McCarter & English is pleased to announce that Christine Ryan, Emily Streett and Allen O’Neil have joined its Washington, DC office as partners in the firm’s highly regarded energy practice.
+McCarter & English is pleased to announce that Christine Ryan and Allen O’Neil have joined its Washington, DC office as partners in the firm’s highly regarded energy practice.

-“The addition of Christine, Emily and Allen enhances our leading role in representing consumer-owned energy providers, state regulators and consumer advocates serving the interests of energy end-users,” said Ira Gottlieb, firmwide leader of McCarter’s Environment and Energy Practice Group.
-“All three are widely recognized leaders in their fields, and we are extremely pleased that they have chosen to join us.”
+“The addition of Christine and Allen enhances our leading role in representing consumer-owned energy providers, state regulators and consumer advocates serving the interests of energy end-users,” said Ira Gottlieb, firmwide leader of McCarter’s Environment and Energy Practice Group.
+“They are widely recognized leaders in their fields, and we are extremely pleased that they have chosen to join us.”

 Christine Ryan has represented her public power clients in almost every aspect of their businesses.
 She focuses on large-scale electric project development, helping clients take power plants from the drawing board to commercial operation.
 She has a strong background in energy markets, power plant development, restructuring matters, power supply planning, power purchase contracts, electric cooperative financing, transmission and federal power marketing.